ykdojo/sensei/README.md

 ## Ask anything (TODO: use Codex?)

-sensei -a

-Ask sensei anything: how to install multiple versions of node
+sensei -a how to install multiple versions of node

-sensei -a

-Ask sensei anything: syntax for error handling in JS
+sensei -a syntax for error handling in JS

 sensei -a